XpressAI/xircuits.io/docs/tutorials/AutoML/PycaretNLP.md

 ```
 Best Model: Latent Dirichlet Allocation | # Topics: 400 | Coherence: 0.4573
 ```
-5. the other method to tune NLP model is by using a classifier or regressor model. in this example, The dataset we are using is labelled using `status` column. in this case we can use the `TuneModelNLP()` component to determine the best number of topics, since this is a classification problem we used a supervised machine learning approach with *Accuracy* as measure of interest to get the *Accuracy* and *num_topics*.
+5. The other method to tune NLP model is by using a classifier or regressor model.
+In this example, The dataset we are using is labelled using `status` column.
+In this case we can use the `TuneModelNLP()` component to determine the best number of topics, since this is a classification problem we used a supervised machine learning approach with *Accuracy* as measure of interest to get the *Accuracy* and *num_topics*.
 ```
 Best Model: Latent Dirichlet Allocation | # Topics: 8 | Accuracy : 0.869
 ```
-6. Lastly, `SaveModelNLP` This component saves the transformation pipeline and trained model object into the current working directory as a pickle file for later use.
+6. Lastly, `SaveModelNLP`: This component saves the transformation pipeline and trained model object into the current working directory as a pickle file for later use.